-5.18 This need could be met through consolidation and intensification of existing employment sites to provide the right offer.
+5.18 The identified employment land need could be met through consolidation and intensification of existing employment sites to provide the right offer.
 Opportunities to provide employment floorspace on the edge of centres should also be explored.
-Mixed use schemes in these locations can deliver well serviced, flexible office spaces close to town centres and with good quality ICT connections.
-This would align well with the council's regeneration ambitions, and would be critical to securing greater 'knowledge economy' activity.
-The council recognises particular opportunities around Chatham and Strood.
-There will also be a need to ensure high quality 'hybrid' industrial space can come forward to support advanced manufacturing activity, which may need to extend beyond the space planned for the Enterprise Zone at Rochester Airfield.
+Mixed use schemes in these locations could deliver well serviced, flexible office spaces close to town centres and with good quality ICT connections.
+This would align well with the council's regeneration ambitions for town centres, and would be critical to securing greater 'knowledge economy' activity.
+The council recognises particular opportunities around Chatham, Gillingham and Strood.
+There will also be a need to ensure high quality 'hybrid' industrial space can come forward to support advanced manufacturing activity, which may need to extend beyond the space planned for the Enterprise Zone at Innovation Park Medway.
+Recent successful developments on sites such as London Medway Commercial Park show how appropriate investments can adapt to changing market needs.
 In considering broad locations as development options for Medway's growth over the plan period, the council will seek to include employment land as a key component of sustainable development.
+This is particularly significant for the regeneration areas and strategic allocations.
+The development of a rural town on the Hoo Peninsula could provide new attractive employment floorspace, complementing the large strategic sites at Grain and Kingsnorth.